Here's What We've Learned So Far At Harvey Weinstein's Trial

 - Jessica Mann: "I do want the jury to know he is my rapist."

-- Supporting witnesses: "I said 'no, no, no', the whole time."
+- Supporting witnesses: "I said 'no, no, no' the whole time."

 Annabella Sciorra